-thedeadpoint 0 Posted March 20, 2018 Report Share Posted March 20, 2018 Actually, it is a bit special.
+thedeadpoint Posted March 20, 2018 Report Share Posted March 20, 2018 Actually, it is a bit special.
 Very good eyes!
 1982 is an important year for Lincoln cents for two reasons.
 The big reason is that's the year when they switched from copper coins to copper-clad zinc.
 I don't know the proportion, but it's about half and half.
 Folks who are after the copper melt value of cents hoard anything before 1982.
 The other reason 1982 is significant is because there are two date sizes.
 It looks like you have a large date.
-Check out this site for more information: https://www.cointalk.com/threads/a-guide-to-1982-lincoln-cent-identification.55647/ Quote Link to post Share on other sites
+Check out this site for more information: https://www.cointalk.com/threads/a-guide-to-1982-lincoln-cent-identification.55647/ Quote Link to comment Share on other sites More sharing options...

-Michaelllo 0 Posted March 23, 2018 Author Report Share Posted March 23, 2018 On 3/19/2018 at 6:30 PM, thedeadpoint said: Actually, it is a bit special.
+Michaelllo Posted March 23, 2018 Author Report Share Posted March 23, 2018 On 3/19/2018 at 6:30 PM, thedeadpoint said: Actually, it is a bit special.
 Very good eyes!
 1982 is an important year for Lincoln cents for two reasons.
 The big reason is that's the year when they switched from copper coins to copper-clad zinc.
 I don't know the proportion, but it's about half and half.
 Folks who are after the copper melt value of cents hoard anything before 1982.
 The other reason 1982 is significant is because there are two date sizes.
 It looks like you have a large date.
 Check out this site for more information: https://www.cointalk.com/threads/a-guide-to-1982-lincoln-cent-identification.55647/ Thank you for your reply I very much appreciate it.
-Quote Link to post Share on other sites
+Quote Link to comment Share on other sites More sharing options...

 Recommended Posts